Compliance as Code

 - run: aws s3 cp evidence/ s3://compliance-evidence/$(date +%Y-%m-%d)/

-2. Add compliance checks to CI
+2. Add the compliance checks to CI.